dymaczew/fs20icam/LabGuides/Exercise5/README.md

 cd
 mkdir newapp
 cd newapp
-appsody init nodejs-express
+appsody init fs20/fs20-nodejs-express
 ```

 ### 3. Building and deploying the microservice to the managed cluster

 You can review the sample application app.js.
 It is very simple - there is nothing special in the JavaScript code.
-The runtime instrumentation is embedded in the docker.io/appsody/nodejs-express:0.4 container that is used for building target container for your microservice.
+The runtime instrumentation is embedded the template, which you can review here: [https://github.com/dymaczew/stacks](https://github.com/dymaczew/stacks)

 To build the application run the following command
 ```